AHartNtkn/AHartNtkn.github.io/_posts/2020-04-07-Sorting-Lists-Recursively;-The-Easy-Way.md

 Our algebra, the thing deconstructing one step of our tree, will be a function that deconstructs a branch containing two lists by merging them.
 I'll call it `branch_merge`. `branch_merge` will be recursive since merging is a recursive operation.
 That means we'll need to define it using an ana, cata, or hylomorphism.

 Alright, let's back up.
 If we take the merging operation as a problem just like merge sort itself, then it starts with a pair of lists and fuses them into a single list.
 By taking `ListF` to be our recursion step, we can conceptualize this via a coalgebra which is constructing a single step of a list.
 If we take `List` to be our `M` and `List × List` to be our `A` in the previous diagram, then we can see how it fits into the previous scheme.
-The coalgebra has to be a function that takes a pair of lists and returns an element consed with a pair of lists.
-This element will simply be whichever of the two elements at the beginning of the pair is biggest.
+The coalgebra has to be a function that takes a pair of lists and returns one of the list heads consed with a pair of lists.
+This head will simply be whichever of the two is biggest.

 ```python
 from typing import Tuple